Skip navigation

 • Strategic questions leaders should ask to better align student needs, employer demand, and institutional value propositions

-Participants will leave with a clearer framework for evaluating whether their current offerings are preparing students for an AI-transformed labour market and where targeted change is most urgent.
+Watch the recording to gain a clearer framework for evaluating whether your current offerings are preparing students for an AI-transformed labour market and where targeted change is most urgent.

 Experts associated with this event